You want smart political talk without the meltdowns?

 And Gavin didn't exactly tell the truth throughout this debate.

-I mean, he said, and I'm quoting here quote, it's a factual lie that the state of California has the highest tax rates.
+I mean, he said, and I'm quoting here, quote, it's a factual lie that the state of California has the highest tax rates.

-It's like well, no, you go by the tax foundation, and it shows that California is among the very highest in terms of taxation, and Florida is among the lowest.
+It's like, well, no, you go by the tax foundation and it shows that California is among the very highest in terms of taxation and Florida is among the lowest.

 Obviously, they don't have a state income tax.

-So when he said that, I just kind of shook my head and said, Oh my goodness.
+So when he said that, I just kind of shook my head and said, oh, my goodness.

 I mean, you can't possibly believe that.

-But when he accused DeSantis of being a quote, lockdown governor and claimed that DeSantis kept the state closed too long.
+But when he accused DeSantis of being a, quote, lockdown governor and claimed that DeSantis kept the state closed too long, I remember the media coverage of DeSantis when he reopened beaches and businesses and he was getting killed for it.

-There was literally a guy walking around on CNN dressed as a grim reaper, accusing DeSantis of killing people for reopening businesses.
+There was literally a guy walking around on CNN dressed as a Grim Reaper accusing DeSantis of killing people for reopening businesses.

 Turns out he was right.

-Well, California, as recently as 2022, just last year, still had a mass mandate in place that Gavin Newsom did not follow at the French laundry restaurant, did not follow at the Super Bowl in Los Angeles.
+While California, as recently as 2022, just last year, still had a mass mandate in place that Gavin Newsom did not follow at the French laundry restaurant, did not follow at the Super Bowl in Los Angeles.

-So when he said those things, again, data and argument was on DeSantis's side, and obviously I think a lot of people probably came away with this and said, Yeah, I'd rather my country resemble Florida a lot more than California based on economy and crime and education, immigration, a big, big component there as well, and all the other things that that were talked about, but it was focused on policy, and it wasn't the food fight that I think some people are hoping for.
+And obviously, I think a lot of people probably came away with this and said, yeah, I'd rather my country resemble Florida a lot more than California based on economy and crime and education, immigration, a big, big component there as well, and all the other things that were talked about.

-I I look, I'm with you.
+Look, I'm with you.

 I think that more of this rather than less would be a good thing.